MonaLam87/Weak-DBA/learning-weak-dba/README.md

 ## Full Experiments

-Assuming you are inside the `Experiments` directory:
+Assuming we are inside the `Experiments` directory:

 To reproduce the full benchmark results: